DataDog/hiring-engineers/answers.md

 Using Datadog, I was able to:

 * see that /dev/sda might be having IO latency which contributes to timeouts on my zigbee mesh
-* get notified in the morning when my daughter turns on Christmas lights in the middle of the night
+* get notified in the morning when my daughter turns on Christmas lights in the middle of the night.
+Seriously, what world do we live in when a 3 year-old is talking to AI to calm her fears from bad dreams????

 I can certainly see a lot more I could do with this software in the automation space.
 Have Datadog make sure you don't forget to lock your doors.
 Force a record on a webcam if any of the lights are triggered.
 The possibilities are myriad, and that's just with the home automation aspects.